microsoftgraph/nodejs-connect-rest-sample/README.md

 To use the Office 365 Node.js Connect sample, you need the following:
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=6881A1CB-F4EB-4db3-9F18-388898DAF510&DL=DEVELOPERPACK&ali=1#0) that includes the resources that you need to start building Office 365 apps.

+     > **Note:** <br />
-     > Note: If you already have a subscription, the previous link sends you to a page with the message *Sorry, you can’t add that to your current account*.
-In that case use an account from your current Office 365 subscription.
+     If you already have a subscription, the previous link sends you to a page with the message *Sorry, you can’t add that to your current account*.
+In that case use an account from your current Office 365 subscription.<br /><br />
-     > Note: If you are already signed-in to Office 365, the Sign-in button in the previous link shows the message *Sorry, we can't process your request*.
+     If you are already signed-in to Office 365, the Sign-in button in the previous link shows the message *Sorry, we can't process your request*.
 In that case sign-out from Office 365 in that same page and sign-in again.
 * A Microsoft Azure tenant to register your application.
 Azure Active Directory (AD) provides identity services that applications use for authentication and authorization.
 A trial subscription can be acquired here: [Microsoft Azure](https://account.windowsazure.com/SignUp).

+     > **Important:** <br />
-     > Important: You also need to make sure your Azure subscription is bound to your Office 365 tenant.
+     You also need to make sure your Azure subscription is bound to your Office 365 tenant.
 To do this, see the Active Directory team's blog post, [Creating and Managing Multiple Windows Azure Active Directories](http://blogs.technet.com/b/ad/archive/2013/11/08/creating-and-managing-multiple-windows-azure-active-directories.aspx).
 The section **Adding a new directory** will explain how to do this.
 You can also see [Set up your Office 365 development environment](https://msdn.microsoft.com/office/office365/howto/setup-development-environment#bk_CreateAzureSubscription) and the section **Associate your Office 365 account with Azure AD to create and manage apps** for more information.
 * A client ID, client secret, and redirect URI values of an application registered in Azure.
 This sample application must be granted the **Send mail as signed-in user** permission for the **Office 365 unified API (preview)**.
 [Add a web application in Azure](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterWebApp) and [grant proper permissions](https://github.com/OfficeDev/O365-Android-Unified-API-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) to it.

+     > **Note:** <br />
-     > Note: During the app registration process, make sure to specify **http://localhost:8080/login** as the **Sign-on URL**.
+     During the app registration process, make sure to specify **http://localhost:8080/login** as the **Sign-on URL**.

 * Consult the section [Configure and run the app](#configure-and-run-the-app) for platform specific prerequisites.